SamagraX-Stencil/stencil/CONTRIBUTING.md

 If anything doesn't make sense, or doesn't work when you run it, please open a bug report and let us know!

+## Code Of Conduct
+If you're a first-time contributor here, you're required to go through the code of conduct elaborated [here](https://github.com/SamagraX-Stencil/stencil/blob/main/sample/01-all-features/CODE_OF_CONDUCT.md)

+It is determining for you to adhere to these guidelines if you wish to become a contributor in this project.

 ## Ways to Contribute

 We welcome many different types of contributions including: